DavidLyra/backend-library-rest-api/README.md

 # H2 Database

-This demo is currently using an H2 database called **test_db** so you can run it quickly and out-of-the-box without much configuration.
+This REST API is currently using an H2 database called **test_db** so you can run it quickly and out-of-the-box without much configuration.

 The script is located in the resources directory: /main/resources/data.sql